Izuekeezra/Abujamart/README.md

 The Analysis result are summarized as follows

-•	How many customers, products, and orders does AbujaMart have after cleaning?
+-	How many customers, products, and orders does AbujaMart have after cleaning?
 118 Customers, 15 Products,
-• Which city has the most customers, and which city generates the most revenue?
+- Which city has the most customers, and which city generates the most revenue?
 Total Revenue = 8,201,300, Port-harcourt has the most customer, port-harcourt generates the most 2,751,300.
-• Which product category sells the most units, and which is most profitable?
+- Which product category sells the most units, and which is most profitable?
 Office Chair (2,275,000).
-• Who are AbujaMart's top 5 customers by total amount spent?
+- Who are Abuja Mart's top 5 customers by total amount spent?
 Tunde, Rukayya, Ifeoma, Ngozi,Musa.
-• Which payment method is most popular among customers?
+- Which payment method is most popular among customers?
 Transfer (49).
-• Is there a relationship between city and the products customers buy?
+- Is there a relationship between city and the products customers buy?
  No.
-• Are certain product categories more popular in certain cities?
+- Are certain product categories more popular in certain cities?
 No.

 ### Recommendations